TBMoonwalker/3cqsbot/README.md

 **Again, please use 3cqsbot only on paper trading.
 Usage with real funds is at your own risk**

+### Deal Modes
+This section is all about the deal start signals.
+Tested are the following modes:

+- `signal` --> starting the bot after a 3CQS signal
+- `[{"options": {"time": "3m", "points": "100"}, "strategy": "rsi"}]` --> start the bot when the RSI-7 value is under 100 in the 3 minute view

+More modes are possible, but not tested.
+You can minimize the value of the RSI-7 entry point for example.
+A whole list of deal signals can be found with the api call `GET /ver1/bots/strategy_list`.
+Details can be found under: https://github.com/3commas-io/3commas-official-api-docs/blob/master/bots_api.md

 # Run
 If you get signals, you can run the script with the command: